minio/operator/docs/cert-manager.md

 > [!IMPORTANT]
 > Replace `<cluster domain>` with the actual values for your MinIO tenant.
-> * `cluster domain` is the internal root DNS domain assigned in your Kubernetes cluster, typically this is `cluster.local`, check on your coredns
+> * `cluster domain` is the internal root DNS domain assigned in your Kubernetes cluster.
+Typically this is `cluster.local`, check on your coredns
-> configuration for the correct value for your Kubernetes cluster, ie: using `kubectl get configmap coredns -n kube-system -oyaml | yq ".data"`.
+> configuration for the correct value for your Kubernetes cluster.
+For example, using `kubectl get configmap coredns -n kube-system -oyaml | yq ".data"`.
-> The way how root DNS domain is managed can vary depending on the Kubernetes distribution (Openshift, Rancher, EKS, etc.)
+> The way the root DNS domain is managed can vary depending on the Kubernetes distribution (Openshift, Rancher, EKS, etc.)
 > * `tenant-name` is the name provided to your tenant in the `metadata.name` of the Tenant YAML.
 For this example it is `myminio`.
 > * `namespace` is the namespace where the tenant is created, the `metadata.namespace` notes that in the Tenant YAML.
 For this example it is `tenant-1`.